grantcurell/projects/Build OpenShift/README.md

 - The agent configuration is available [here](./agent-config.yaml).
 There's no real trick to the agent config, fill it in with your values.
 - Once you have filled everything out create a tmp directory to work from and then create the installation files:
+  - **FATAL WARNING**: Do not do this in a dirty directory.
+There are multiple files generated during the install to include multiple hidden files.
+If they are still present it will fail.

 ```bash